back to Workshops Programme home

 What is a Mandala?

 Mandala means 'centre' and 'periphery' in Sanskrit.
 Mandalas always have a central focal point from which elements of the image radiate.
-They are found in nature and in the art of all cultures - rose windows found in medieval cathedrals, Tibetan sandpainted and painted mandalas, Hindu Yantra diagrams, Navajo sand paintings, Islamic sacred geometry. back to
+They are found in nature and in the art of all cultures - rose windows found in medieval cathedrals, Tibetan sandpainted and painted mandalas, Hindu Yantra diagrams, Navajo sand paintings, Islamic sacred geometry.

 What are the benefits of creating our own mandalas?